JonGift/Pi-Ai/docs/running-model-on-RPi/README.md

 1. Download the current Raspberry Pi OS With Desktop image and flash a clean microSD with the software using the Raspberry Pi Imager or BalenaEtcher. https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit.
 For this project, Kernel version 5.10 was used.
 2. Once the flash finishes, plug the sd card into the Pi and complete the setup process using the "Welcome to Raspberry Pi" setup wizard.
 3. After the reboot, open a new terminal and type the command ```sudo raspi-config```.
-Open "Interfacing Options" and enable the camera, SSH, and VNC.
-Select "finish" but do not reboot yet.
+Open "Interface Options" and enable the camera, SSH, and VNC.
 Back at the main menu, open "Display" and change the resolution to 1920x1080.
-At this point, reboot the Pi.
+At this point, select "finish" and reboot the Pi.

 ## Section 2 - Setting Up And Testing The Raspberry Pi Camera Module
 At this point, you should have the camera enabled from step 3 of Section 1.
 If you did not complete step 3, please do so now.